 The report also examines property affordability and estimates that a home in the UK's oil capital costs 5.83 times the average annual salary.

 It named Stirling as the UK's most affordable city, where the average property costs 3.9 times the average annual salary.

 The fall in oil prices continues to change the north-east property market - but recent Scottish Government figures show that the impact may not be as severe as feared.

 This represents a drop of just 0.9% in sales - far lower than the 8.5% drop recorded over the last quarter (October to December 2015).

 Out of the 561 sales in January, 270 were in Aberdeen and 291 were in Aberdeenshire.
 Of Scotland's 32 local authority areas, just Glasgow, North and South Lanarkshire, Fife and Edinburgh recorded more transactions.

-Aberdein Considine has been buying and selling homes for clients in Aberdeen and Aberdeenshire since 1981.
+Aberdein Considine are an Aberdeen Estate Agent and have been buying and selling homes for clients in Aberdeen and Aberdeenshire since 1981.

 If you would like to speak to one of our experts about your property, then call 0333 0066 333 or click here.